morganwilliamsb/website/_listen/psappha-final.md

 ### *Voices Go With You* (2022)

-*for flute, piano, percussion, and cello*
+*for flute, cello, percussion & piano*

 *Voices Go With You* unfolds as a tone poem in which a still, serene landscape is disrupted by restlessness and unease.
 States of calm and agitation coexist, negotiating a fragile balance as something darker remains concealed beneath the surface.